PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Matchmaking.md

 ```

-<q>**Note:** If AuthenticationResponse or RegistrationResponse are not recognized or are throwing a complier error, you can fix this by right clicking on them and selecting Resolve-> using GameSparks.Api.Responses.</q>
+<q>**Note:** If AuthenticationResponse or RegistrationResponse are not recognized or are throwing a complier error, you can fix this by right clicking on them and selecting *Resolve-> using GameSparks.Api.Responses*.</q>

 ### Displaying Login Status